guoguoli/GZStringExtension/README.md

 # GZStringExtension
-The methods we always deal with String
+The methods we always use to deal with String